TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.10/developing/faq.md

 </td></tr>
   </table>

   When a node fails or is marked down, its vnodes will not be considered for coverage queries.
 Fallback vnodes will be created on other nodes so that PUT and GET operations can be handled, but only primary vnodes are considered for secondary index coverage queries.
-If a covering set cannot be found, `{error, insufficient_vnodes}` will be returned.
+If a covering set cannot be found, `&#123;error, insufficient_vnodes&#125;` will be returned.
 Thus, the reply will either be complete or an error.

   When a node is `force-remove`d, it is dropped from the cluster without transferring its data to other nodes, and the remaining nodes then claim the unowned partitions, designating new primary replicas to comply with `n_val`, but they do not immediately populate the data or indexes.